What to do with this activity?

 Find out more about fractions on the maths is fun website.

 For more online fun with fractions here's a pizza fractions game from Soft Schools.
-(This may not play on your phone or tablet as it needs a web browser that supports Flash.)
+(If this doesn't play on your computer, phone or tablet try a web browser that supports Flash - like Internet Explorer.)
 If your child is confident and really likes fractions, try these challenging games from Top Marks.

 Everyday activities, like shopping and taking journeys provide a great opportunity for your child to practise maths skills by recognising patterns, counting out amounts, working out the best value, weighing and understanding money or understanding timetables and estimating your time of arrival!